grishkam/QuickFigures/README.md

 Gregory

-PS: Some of the source code does not follow ordinary conventions for naming and explanations for how my code works are not always detailed. if you want to re-use parts of my code in your sofrware it may be helpful to contact me.
+PS: Some of the source code does not follow ordinary conventions for naming and explanations for how my code works are not always detailed. if you want to re-use parts of my code in your software it may be helpful to contact me.